 - Dangle stuffed snakes from paper vines

-- Purchase life-sized jungle animal standups
+- Purchase (or create your own cardboard) life-sized jungle animal standups

 - If your party is outdoors, consider using tiki torches to take the jungle party theme into the evening!